-This could vary based on the size of your project and the movement of the grains in the slabs.
-It's important to take into consideration the movement of the grain in order to create a better flow with the seams.
+The amount of slabs per job could vary based on the size of your project and the movement of the grains in the chosen material.
+It's important to take into consideration the movement of the veining in order to create a better flow while matching seams.

 Q: Will I have seams?

-We aim to use as few seams as possible for each project.
-We make it a priority to be sure that the grains and colors line up to conceal the visibility of the seam.
+Seams are sometimes inevitable but we aim to use as few seams as possible for each project.
+We make it a priority to be sure that the veins and colors line up to conceal the visibility of the seam.
 Be wary that other companies will add more seams than typical in order to decrease the amount of material needed for the job.
 We do not believe in this practice.

 Q: Is it necessary to seal stone?

 Since stone surfaces are quite porous they will absorb liquids, which may result in discoloring and staining.
 All granite and marble countertops are sealed during fabrication.
-This substance penetrates the stone making it quite impervious to alcohol, juices, soft drinks, cosmetics, cleaners, coffee, food and even oils.
-Because of the high quality of our sealant you most likely will not need to reseal your countertops.
+This substance penetrates the stone making it quite impervious to alcohol, juices, soft drinks, cosmetics, cleaners, coffee, food and oils.
+Because of the high quality of our sealant, if taken care of properly, you will not need to reseal your countertops.

 Q: What is the best way to clean stone?